mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Reads a record from the file that the FileAdapter is working with sequentially.

+#### Remarks
+The ReadSequential method is used to read a record from the file that the FileAdapter is working with sequentially.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ReadSequential method of the FileData object of the FileAdapter, passing the provided AdgDataSet, ReadSequentialMode, and LockRequest.
+The ReadSequential method of the FileData object reads the next record in the file and fills the AdgDataSet with the data from the record.
+The AdgDataSet should be empty before calling this method.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ReadSequential(AdgDataSet ds, ReadSequentialMode mode, LockRequest lr)
 ```